Reasonable Accommodations & Assistance Animals in University Housing

 - Whether the animal is housebroken or is unable to live with others in a reasonable manner.

-The individual must provide written consent for SAS to disclose information regarding the request for and presence of the assistance animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Housing and Residence Life, Facilities Management, Emergency Response personnel and potential and/or actual roommate(s)/neighbor(s).
+The individual must provide written consent for Accessibility Services to disclose information regarding the request for and presence of the assistance animal to those individuals who may be impacted by the presence of the animal including, but not limited to, Housing and Residence Life, Facilities Management, Emergency Response personnel and potential and/or actual roommate(s)/neighbor(s).
 Such information shall be limited to information related to the animal and shall not include information related to the individual’s disability.
 Ohio University reserves the right to assign an individual with an assistance animal to a single room without a roommate upon availability.

-Owners granted the accommodation of an assistance animal in University housing shall be subject to the following rules, in addition to any other university rules and regulations not specifically related to assistance animals.
+Owners granted the accommodation of an assistance animal in university housing shall be subject to the following rules, in addition to any other university rules and regulations not specifically related to assistance animals.
 The owner must:

-- Abide by Laws and Policies.
-The owner must abide by current city, county, and state ordinances, laws, and/or regulations pertaining to licensing, vaccination, and other requirements for animals.
+- Abide by Laws and Policies: The owner must abide by current city, county, and state ordinances, laws, and/or regulations pertaining to licensing, vaccination, and other requirements for animals.
 It is the owner’s responsibility to know and understand these ordinances, laws, and regulations.
 The University has the right to require documentation of compliance with such ordinances, laws, and/or regulations, which may include a vaccination certificate.
 The University reserves the right to request documentation showing that the animal has been licensed.
 Additionally, the owner must abide by all equally applicable residential policies, such as assuring that the animal does not unduly interfere with the routine activities of the residence or cause difficulties for individuals who reside there.

-- Be Responsible for Personal Injury and Property Damage, Including University Property.
-The owner is financially responsible for all injury or damage to persons or property, including other animals, caused by the assistance animal.
+- Be Responsible for Personal Injury and Property Damage, Including University Property: The owner is financially responsible for all injury or damage to persons or property, including other animals, caused by the assistance animal.
 The owner is required to clean up after and properly dispose of the animal’s waste in a safe and sanitary manner and, when provided, must use animal relief areas designated by the University.
 An individual with a disability may be charged for any damage caused by his or her assistance animal beyond reasonable wear and tear to the same extent that it charges other individuals for damages beyond reasonable wear and tear.
-The owner's living accommodations may also be inspected for fleas, ticks or other pests if necessary as part of the University’s standard or routine inspections.
-If fleas, ticks or other pests are detected through inspection, the owner will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls.
+The owner's living accommodations may also be inspected for fleas, ticks or other pests if necessary, as part of the University’s standard or routine inspections.
+If fleas, ticks, or other pests are detected through inspection, the owner will be billed for the expense of any pest treatment above and beyond standard pest management in the residence halls.
 The University shall have the right to bill the owner’s account for unmet obligations to the University under this provision.

 Removal of the Assistance Animal

-The University may require the Owner to remove the assistance animal from University housing if:
+The University may require the Owner to remove the assistance animal from university housing if:

 - The animal poses a direct threat to the health or safety of others or causes substantial property damage to the property of others, including University property;

-- The animal’s presence results in a fundamental alteration of a University program;
+- The animal’s presence results in a fundamental alteration of a university program;

 - The owner does not comply with the Owner’s Responsibilities set forth above; or